socs-kul/socs-kul.github.io/_exercises/8-linked-lists.md

 ## Functions

-In order to make to program work, you will need to implement a number of functions.
+In order to make the program work, you will need to implement a number of functions.
 In this section you can find a description and expected operation of each function.
 If you are still unsure about what the behavior of the function should be, have a look at the test suite.
 Each function will return a [status code](#error-codes), indicating whether an error occurred during execution.

 > :bulb: **Tip**: Implement the functions in the given order.
 For some of the more complicated functions, you might need to use a previously written function.
 The test suite will check the functions in the order below and will abort if a test fails.